ssvlabs/ssv/ibft/README.md

 ### IBFT Benefits :
 - **Immediate Block Finality:** The only one block producer can propose a block.
 Therefore, the chain does not suffer from forks or orphans.
 Single block is guaranteed on a protocol level.
 - **Reduced Computations:** since every block producer have a chance to add block deterministically, the efforts required to compute and propose a block is reduced significantly, using minimum CPU power and network propagation.
 - **High Data Integrity and Fault Tolerance:** IBFT uses a group of validators to ensure the integrity of each block being proposed.
 A super-majority (~66%) of these validators are required to sign the block prior to insertion to the chain, making block forgery very difficult.
 The "leadership" of the group also rotates over time - ensuring that a faulty node connot exert long term influence over the chain.
-- **Operationally Flexible:** a the group of validators can be modified in time, ensuring the group contains only full-trusted nodes.
+- **Operationally Flexible:** the group of validators can be modified in time, ensuring the group contains only full-trusted nodes.

 ### Terminology